Economics (BA) (two subjects)

 - Specialist for micro- and macroeconomic problems of the financial sector in banks, insurance companies, industrial enterprises or associations.

-If students have taken a second subject in the fields of cultural or social sciences, career opportunities in governmental or non-governmental international organizations are open to them.
-Beyond that, successful graduates have the possibility to continue with consecutive master's programmes in International Economics (German/English skills required), in Development Economics (English-language programme), in History of Global Markets and in Applied Statistics (both programmes require German and English skills).
+Beyond that, our graduates have the possibility to continue with consecutive master's programmes in International Economics (German/English skills required), in Development Economics (English-language programme), in History of Global Markets and in Applied Statistics (both programmes require German and English skills).

 Related and consecutive/graduate programmes